+Balsa-mgr

-Balsa-mgr The GUI to the Balsa system, balsa-mgr, is now stable and is the recommended way of driving the tool set.
+The GUI to the Balsa system, balsa-mgr, is now stable and is the recommended way of driving the tool set.

+Cost Estimator

-Cost Estimator The cost estimator now handles hierarchical circuits correctly.
+The cost estimator now handles hierarchical circuits correctly.

+Simulation environment

-- Simulation environment LARD is no longer the recommended functional simulation route.
+LARD is no longer the recommended functional simulation route.
 A new simulation engine operating on the breeze description of circuits simulates directly and gives a speed improvement of 25,000 times.
 Co-simulation with existing lard test harnesses is still possible, but with reduced performance.
+Lard support for Balsa is no longer part of the main distribution, but is available as a separate package, balsa-lard.

+Channel viewer

-Lard support for Balsa is no longer part of the main distribution, but is available as a separate package, balsa-lard. - ChannelThe LARD channel viewer is no longer used for a graphical representation of channel activity.viewerAlthough impressive for small demonstration purposes, it was very slow, it was difficult to restrict the view to "important" channels, snapshots could not be saved and restarted etc. The new simulation viewer is based on a conventional waveform viewer derived from GTKWave. - Back-end technologies A wide range of backend technologies and styles are supported and easily controlled via balsa-mgr.
+The LARD channel viewer is now longer used for a graphical representation of channel activity.
+Although impressive for small demonstration purposes, it was very slow, it was difficult to restrict the view to "important" channels, snapshots could not be saved and restarted etc. The new simulation viewer is based on a conventional waveform viewer derived from GTKWave.

+Back-end technologies

+A wide range of backend technologies and styles are supported and easily controlled via balsa-mgr.
 Users can select between single rail (bundled data), dual rail, 1-of-4 and NCL styles each with different latch implementations.
 A Xilinx technology and a generic Verilog netlist are distibuted.
-For users with appropriate licensing arrangements, a number of silicon technologies, e.g. AMS 0.35μm and ST 01.8μm are available. - The Manual The format of the manual has changed.
+For users with appropriate licensing arrangements, a number of silicon technologies, e.g. AMS $0.35\mu m$ and ST $01.8\mu m$ are available.

+The Manual

+The format of the manual has changed.
 A more complete definition of the language is included.
 There is now a section on how to create different back-end technologies and styles.
 The example descriptions have been extended.
 The emphasis of the manual has changed: the previous version over-emphasised passive enclosed selection.
 Many users were misled into believing that this descriptive style was good practice.
 It is hoped that this version separates the issue of passive versus active ports from that of enclosed handshakes and encourages a more natural style of description.

-2 Getting Started
+Getting Started

-Summary In this chapter, simple buffer circuits are described in Balsa introducing the basic elements of a Balsa description.
+In this chapter, simple buffer circuits are described in Balsa introducing the basic elements of a Balsa description.
 The GUI to the Balsa system, balsa-mgr, is used to hide the complexity of the underlying command line tools.
 All the examples illustrated here can be found in the Examples directory of this documentation.

-To install the Basla system, either from a binary distribution, or from a build of the source distribution, follow the instructions in the INSTALL file.
+If the Balsa system has been compiled from source, it should only be necessary to include the binary directory in the user's search path.
+Users using binary only distributions, should source the apttools.sh script located in the distribution package.

+Previous users of the system should note that since LARD is no longer the preferred simulation route,

 2.1.
+A single-place buffer

+Description

+A Balsa description, in buffer1a.balsa, of a byte-wide, single place buffer is:

+buffer1a.balsa

-A single-place buffer Description A Balsa description, in buffer1a.balsa, of a byte-wide, single place buffer is: (-- Balsa program defining an 8 bit wide single place buffer buffer1a.balsa This is an example of a multi-line (-- nested --) comment --) -- Single line comments are also allowed import [balsa.types.basic] procedure buffer1 (input i : byte; output o : byte) is variable x : byte begin loop i -> x -- Input communication -- Sequence operator ; o <- x -- Output communication end end Commentary This Balsa description builds a single-place buffer, 8 bits wide.
-The circuit requests a byte from the on the code environment which, when ready, transfers the data to the register.
+This Balsa description builds a single-place buffer, 8 bits wide.
+The circuit requests a byte from the environment which, when ready, transfers the data to the register.
 The circuit signals to the environment on its output channel that data is available and the environment reads it when it chooses.
-The description introduces: comments: Balsa supports both multi-line and single line comments; both types may be nested.
+The description introduces:

+comments: Balsa supports both multi-line and single line comments; both types may be nested.